sweetkruts/cs146s/week7/writeup.md

 # Result: 18 tests passed
 ```

+All tests passing with no regressions in existing functionality.

 **Notable Tradeoffs:**
-- Tests create many database records (250 in one test)
-- No performance benchmarking for large datasets
+Tests create many database records (250 in one test) which may impact test suite performance.
+No performance benchmarking for large datasets with thousands of records.

 ### c.
 Graphite Diamond generated code review